Carter P. Johnson: Spanish–American War

 When the Spanish–American War broke out, 1st Lieutenant Johnson was assigned to Troop M of the 10th Cavalry Regiment and set out for Cuba.
 Departing from Lakeland, Florida on June 21 along with Lieutenant George P. Ahern and Captain Winthrop Astor Chanler, they would collaborate with General Emilio Núñez's forces at the mouth of the Tallabacoa River as they landed on the beachhead nearby to support the Cuban War of Independence.
-After a bombardment from the USS Peoria, the American and Cuban forces began making their war to Trinidad, Cuba.
+After a bombardment from the USS Peoria, the American and Cuban forces began making their way towards Trinidad, Cuba.
 At the Battle of Tayacoba, the Americans and Cubans came under heavy fire from the Spanish at the nearby jungles and were forced to retreat.
 During the battle, when Cuban forces managed to capture a fort and a block house, he took a barrel of rum and got drunk.
 He pulled down the Spanish flag, ran up his blouse as the American flag and drunkenly ordered his troops to fire on the Cubans but his men refused to follow the order.

 Later service

 Johnson briefly served in the Philippine–American War but not desiring any further overseas service, Johnson was transferred to the 8th Cavalry Regiment.
 He retired in 1909 at Fort Robinson as a major and settled on a ranch west of the White River nearby the Fort.
-Johnson re-entered service on 1916 but died from heart problems while returning from a trip at Wheatland, Wyoming and died at Alliance, Nebraska.
+Johnson re-entered service on 1916, but suffered from heart problems while returning from a trip at Wheatland, Wyoming and died at Alliance, Nebraska.